axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 ### Step 3: Register Custom Token

-Register the token on the source chain (Sui):
+Register the coin on the source chain (Sui):

 ```bash
 # For LOCK_UNLOCK token manager